noaner/edurange-server/INSTRUCTORS.md

 you have an account, the URL to sign in will be https://edurange.signin.aws.amazon.com/ console
 After you login to the console, you can navigate to EC2.
-Once you log in, you will navigate to EC2.
 At the upper right, there will be a dropdown tab for the different AWS centers.
 You want East (N Virginia) and you should see a heading called